 A lodgings-plus per diem system applies worldwide.
-Under the lodgings-plus system, travelers are reimbursed for the actual cost of lodging, supported by receipts, within prescribed limits plus a flat daily allowance for meals and incidental expenses (M&IE) that ranges from $46 to $71 in $5 increments.
+Under the lodgings-plus system, travelers are reimbursed for the actual cost of lodging, supported by receipts, within prescribed limits plus a flat daily allowance for meals and incidental expenses (M&IE) that ranges from $56 to $76.

-The General Services Administration sets maximum per diem rates for about 400 localities within the contiguous United States (see table below).
-In some cases the lodging portion varies seasonally.
-For other locations, a standard rate of $83 for lodging and $46 for M&IE applies.
-See Parts 302-2, 302-4 and 302-5 of the Federal Travel Regulation.
+The General Services Administration sets maximum per diem rates for about 325 localities within the contiguous United States; in many cases the lodging portion varies seasonally.
+For other locations, a standard rate of $96 for lodging and $55 for M&IE applies.
+See FTR 302-2 through 302-5.

 The M&IE rate is payable without itemization of expenses or receipts.
 The meals portion is designed to cover expenses for breakfast, lunch, dinner and related tips and taxes (alcoholic beverages, entertainment expenses and expenses incurred for other persons are excluded).
 The incidentals portion is designed to cover fees and tips related to porters, baggage carriers and hotel staff.
 Certain other fees and tips are separately reimbursable as described in Miscellaneous Expenses in Section 1 of this chapter.

-The first and last calendar days of travel are reimbursed at 75 percent of the applicable rate (Note: for government-provided meals on travel days, the entire allocated meal amount must be deducted from the decreased 75 percent rate; see FTR Amendment 2012-01).
-The accompanying table shows the breakdown.
+The first and last calendar days of travel are reimbursed at 75 percent of the applicable rate (note: for government-provided meals on travel days, the entire allocated meal amount must be deducted from the decreased 75 percent rate; see www.gsa.gov/mie).

 For travel within the contiguous United States, travelers generally must deduct from their M&IE allowance the value of meals that are part of a registration fee or otherwise paid for by the government, in conjunction with attendance at conferences or other events while on official travel, plus an additional $3 from the incidentals portion.
 See Federal Travel Regulation Section 301-11.18.
 Employees may receive the full M&IE allowance, with agency approval, if they are unable to consume furnished meals because of medical requirements or religious beliefs or if they were unable to take part in a government-furnished meal due to the conduct of official business.

 GSA uses the “average daily rate,” a lodging industry performance measure, to determine lodging rates in the continental United States.
 Rates are based on “fire safe” properties that fall within a mid-price range during business travel dates of Monday through Thursday.
-Federal agencies may request GSA to review the costs covered by per diem in a particular city or area when travel to that location is repetitive or on a continuing basis and travelers’ experiences indicate that the prescribed rate is inadequate.
-Requests for per diem rate adjustments must be submitted by the agency travel manager or equivalent official, following procedures described in the FAQ section at www.gsa.gov/perdiem.
+Federal agencies may request GSA to review the costs covered by per diem in a city or area, or to establish a new area, when travel to that location is repetitive or on a continuing basis and travelers’ experiences indicate that the current rate is inadequate.
+Requests must be submitted by the agency travel manager or equivalent official, following procedures described in the FAQ section at www.gsa.gov/perdiem.
 Any such changes are made in the form of an FTR Bulletin and posted at www.gsa.gov/ftrbulletin.

 Actual Subsistence Expense Reimbursement

-Under FTR Chapter 301 Subpart D, an agency may authorize necessary actual subsistence expense reimbursement not to exceed 300 percent of the applicable maximum per diem rate for travel within the continental United States:
+Under FTR 301 subpart D, an agency may authorize necessary actual subsistence expense reimbursement not to exceed 300 percent of the applicable maximum per diem rate for travel within the continental United States:

-In cases of natural or man-made disasters or other emergencies, GSA may issue a government-wide FTR Bulletin authorizing actual subsistence expenses and waivers of certain other provisions of the FTR for temporary duty or relocation travel to designated areas for a specific time.
-The Bulletin may also advise delaying all non-essential travel and relocation to the affected areas.
+Rules at 41 CFR 310-74 state that for conferences, when lodging is not available at the applicable per diem rate, travelers should compare all associated costs, including round-trip ground transportation, between finding lodging at the applicable per diem rate away from the conference locality and using the actual expense method at the conference facility.
+If the cost comparison shows that obtaining lodging at the conference facility results in the lowest total travel costs, the agency may authorize actual expense reimbursement.
+In cases of natural or man-made disasters or other emergencies, GSA may issue a government-wide FTR bulletin authorizing actual subsistence expenses and waivers of certain other provisions of the Federal Travel Regulation for temporary duty or relocation travel to designated areas for a specific time.
+The bulletin may also advise delaying all non-essential travel and relocation to the affected areas.
 Such authorities are posted at www.gsa.gov/ftrbulletin.